 Additional Info:

-White granulated sugar can also be substituted, 5-6 tbsp should suffice.
+White granulated sugar can also be substituted, 5-6 tablespoon should suffice.

 Place baking dish in hot oven then pour mixture into dish.
 This alleviates having to carry the filled dish to the oven and spilling.